Sussex Interview Analysis - This struck the English royals in the core

 Of course, not many Brits see this change of landscape as completely cashless, which Oprah Winfrey has done perfectly.
 The fact that Megan and Harry want to use their association with “the company” for lucrative businesses is something that some people in Harry’s old hometown feel bitterly uncomfortable with.

-However, it remains incomprehensible why the Windsors are now resorting to the oldest and harsh means against the new challenge and want to stage a kind of show trial against Megan – due to the alleged harassment and rudeness.
+However, it remains incomprehensible why the Windsors are now resorting to the oldest and most blunt means against the new challenge and want to stage some kind of show trial against Megan – due to the alleged harassment and rudeness.
 This only exacerbates the confrontation.

 The rest of the world is having fun at Windsor’s expense and they will not give up on this series.

-Too bad, according to reform-ready monarchists, to miss a unique opportunity to revamp an observed monarchy and give it a new, multicultural diversity.
+It is bad enough, according to reform-ready monarchists, to miss the unique opportunity to revive an observable monarchy and give it a new, multicultural diversity.
 Finally, the rest of the nation also knows that 95-year-old Elizabeth II will not be seated on the throne forever and that Crown Prince Charles is not very popular in the country.

 A blow like that, of course, does not stop the British monarchy from its hinges.
 Understandably, the British Republicans are happy with the disputes the “company” is now enduring – while the rest of the world is enjoying it at Windsor’s expense and does not want to abandon the series.